 Adaptation is a core part of the climate response, but one that is often relegated to being a lesser or later consideration.
 We can’t afford to do that.
 Reducing our emissions will not stop the impacts we have baked in or those our inaction creates for the future.
 New Zealand must focus on how it will manage these impacts and the risk they create to our wealth and wellbeing.

-Since 2018 we have been asking New Zealanders about their attitudes towards climate change, with an increasing focus on how the country should adapt.
-In this year’s survey we looked more closely at peoples’ readiness to adapt and their expectations of government, business and other New Zealanders in helping them to do so.
-We also looked at their expectations of the impact that COVID-19 will have.
+Since 2018 we have been asking New Zealanders about their attitudes towards climate change and how the country should adapt.
+In this, our fourth survey, we have looked more closely at peoples’ expectations of business and the vexed question of who pays, particularly when people upgrade their home or move when the risks they face are too great.

 If you would like to know more please download our report or take a look at our video.

 This Ipsos-IAG survey was of 1,001 people and ran between 14 and 21 May.
 It has a margin of error of 3.1%.

 If you’d like to talk more about climate change, our survey findings or what you think IAG should be doing, please get in touch with us at firstname.lastname@example.org.